-B.2: Review and revise zoning districts, permitted uses, standards and processes in the Unified Development Ordinance within 1-2 years to ensure consistency with the Comprehensive Plan and improve ease of implementation.
+- B.2: Review and revise zoning districts, permitted uses, standards and processes in the Unified Development Ordinance within 1-2 years to ensure consistency with the Comprehensive Plan and improve ease of implementation. - Strategy 1C: Discourage largescale residential development and related rezonings in Agricultural Protection Areas and the Military Corridor Buffer identified on the Future Land Use Map.

-Strategy 1C: Discourage large-scale residential development and rezonings in Agricultural Protection Areas identified on the Future Land Use Map.
+Strategy 1D: Update zoning to reduce density and improve design in Agricultural Protection Areas.

-- Strategy 1D: Update zoning to reduce density and improve design in Agricultural Protection Areas. - D.1: Consider targeted rezonings to more closely match future land use recommendations. - D.2: Consider the creation of one or more Agricultural Protection Overlays to allow for only larger lots or lower overall density (less than 0.5 dwelling unit per acre). - This overlay could be targeted at and impact major subdivisions.
-Optionally the overlay or other amendment could provide incentives for small-scale, low
+- D.1: Consider targeted rezonings to more closely match future land use recommendations. - D.2: Consider the creation of one or more Agricultural Protection Overlays to allow for only larger lots or lower overall density (less than 0.5 dwelling unit per acre). - This overlay could be targeted at and impact major subdivisions.
+Optionally the overlay or other amendment could provide incentives for smallscale, low density development (this could be accomplished via a potential

-- density development (this could be accomplished via a potential Farmhouse or Rural Cluster option as new minor subdivision type). - A conditional zoning process could be set up to provide for additional flexibility for innovative development proposals. - D.3: Add requirement for major subdivisions to install or preserve a landscape buffer adjacent to working farmland. - See graphic in Natural Resources chapter for more information.
+Farmhouse or Rural Cluster option as new minor subdivision type).

+- A conditional zoning process could be set up to provide for additional flexibility for innovative development proposals. - D.3: Add requirement for major subdivisions to install or preserve a landscape buffer adjacent to working farmland. - See graphic in Agriculture and Natural Resources chapter for more information.